 - Learn about capillary action, e.g., through:

 - Review the past experiments through http://spaceflightsystems.grc.nasa.gov/CELERE/Videos/ and the appendix of the CELERE handbook.

-- Download the 2015 drawing template..
+- Download this year’s drawing template..
 The test cell has been redesigned and use of past templates is unacceptable.

 - Download the Draftsight CAD software and go through the CELERE tutorial.
 You may use other CAD software that works with ‘dwg’ files, but the tutorial is based on the free Draftsight software.

 - Review the CELERE design requirements and common mistakes in the CELERE Handbook.

 - Develop your research question.

 - Design your test cell so that (1) the results will answer your research question and (2) it is different from the past CELERE experiments shown in the appendix.